Palette-Labs-Inc/registry/rfcs/00010-remote-procedure-calls.md

 - `aud` body field: the uid of the `PDS` that the the request is being sent to
 - `exp` body field: token expiration time, as a UNIX timestamp with seconds precision.
 Should be a short time window, as revocation is not implemented.
 60 seconds is a good value.

-- JWT signature: base64url-encoded signature using the account `PDS`s signing key
+- JWT signature is a base64url-encoded signature using the account `PDS`s signing key

 ## Example
 The signature for both client-to-server and server-to-server requests is written in Typescript like this: